Child-Parent Psychotherapy (CPP)

 Summary: (To include basic study design, measures, results, and notable limitations)

 The study used the same sample as Cicchetti et al. (2006).
 The purpose of the study was to evaluate the relative efficacy of Child-Parent Psychotherapy (CPP) and psychoeducational parenting intervention (PPI) in supporting the maintenance of secure attachment and predicting behavioral functioning in maltreated children 12 months after the end of treatment.
 Participants were randomly assigned to one of three intervention conditions: CPP, PPI, and a control group involving standard community services (CS).
 A fourth group of infants from nonmaltreating families and their mothers comprised a nonmaltreated comparison (NC) group.
 Measures utilized include the Strange Situation paradigm, the Attachment Organization in Preschool Children: Procedures and Coding Manual, the Childhood Trauma Questionnaire—Short Form (CTQSF), the Diagnostic Interview Schedule—Version IV (DIS-IV), and the Child Behavior Checklist/2–3 (CBCL).
 Results indicate that at follow-up, children in the CPP group had higher rates of secure and lower rates of disorganized attachment than did children in the PPI or the CS group.
 Rates of disorganized attachment did not differ between the CPP and the NC groups.
 Intention to treat analyses also showed higher rates of secure attachment at follow-up in the CPP group relative to the PPI and the CS groups.
 However, groups did not differ on disorganized attachment.
+At follow-up on the CBCL there were no significant differences on internalizing, externalizing, or total problems scales among the four study groups.
 Both primary and intention to treat analyses demonstrated that maternal-reported child behavior problems did not differ among the four groups at the follow-up assessment.
 Limitations include generalizable only to maltreating, multiproblem families willing to participate and agree to random assignment; study results may not be replicated in circumstances under which clinicians are not provided adequate time for training, supervision, and client outreach; and treatment decliners were grouped with dyads who were randomly assigned to the CS condition for the primary data analyses.

 Length of controlled postintervention follow-up: 1 year.